Join the Largest Ostomy Community

 Happy New Year, Snookis.

 I never took probiotics until after my colostomy.
-A few months post surgery I was always nauseous and had severe heartburn.
-I learned that all the antibiotics I was given after surgery killed the good bacteria in my stomach and I needed probiotics to balance my digestion.
+A few months post-surgery, I was always nauseous and had severe heartburn.
+I learned that all the antibiotics I was given after surgery killed the good bacteria in my stomach, and I needed probiotics to balance my digestion.
 Problem solved.
 That was 12 years ago - I still take them daily.
 I hope this helps to answer your question.
 MarVee

 I left these two comments on a different post:

 I also take the chewing probio from Costco.
-Their own Truenature brand, it is wonderful and pay only 18 dollars for one hundred and eighty chewables.
+Their own Truenature brand, it is wonderful and I pay only 18 dollars for one hundred and eighty chewables.

 I have a burning sensation on my left lower abdomen that is very painful and makes digestion also very painful.
 I have suffered with this for thirty years.
 Had I found probiotics, this surgery would never have happened.
 Probiotics would have made all the difference.

 I went to a hundred doctors explaining the pain over the years, not one of them recommended it.
 Even as I suffered severe colon infections, they still did not recommend it.
 That is to show you how doctors are corporate dispensers of pharmaceutical corporations.
-Eventually the infections of my lower abdomen started to affect my colon.
+Eventually, the infections of my lower abdomen started to affect my colon.

-I thought probiotics was a sham, just one more health claim to sell products.
+I thought probiotics were a sham, just one more health claim to sell products.
 Doctors refused to dispense antibiotics for my severe pain when it flared up.
 Until I landed in the hospital, my digestive system shut down.
 The doctors argued with me for over two years that antibiotics would not work because it was impossible I had bacteria building in my gut.
 Until I almost died in the emergency room.

-Two hours after taking antibiotics my digestive system started to work again.
+Two hours after taking antibiotics, my digestive system started to work again.
 The doctors were surprised or shocked to say the least.
 They are idiots.
 Their idiocy almost killed me.
-In a visit after this episode, the nurse recommeded I get a treatment done by injecting good bacteria.
+In a visit after this episode, the nurse recommended I get a treatment done by injecting good bacteria.
 I have awesome insurance but I will not fly to LA for a year for this.
 So, she said I should take probiotics.
 This was a year ago.

 I was desperate so I went to Costco and bought Align along with their own brand Truenature chewables.
 After thirty years of suffering with this horrible condition, the pain stopped a few days after I started taking these supplements.
 Had I known this thirty years ago, I would still be whole.

 I am not sure Align is that effective.
-I ran out of the Costo chewables for while on a business trip, and the pain came back even though I was still taking the Align.
+I ran out of the Costco chewables for a while on a business trip, and the pain came back even though I was still taking the Align.
 That made me wonder if Align was really helping me.
 I went to Costco as soon as I got back, bought the chewables and the pain subsided.
 I think the chewables are more effective.
 I will switch to Culturelle because it is cheaper than Align and now that Bob vouched for it, I will try it.
 It looks quite convincing, their package and description.
 Was ambivalent but now I will for sure give it a try.
 I may even try the cheaper brand at Walmart, thanks to Bob for that advice, these things are expensive.

 It is hard to believe these things could be so effective for a condition so severe, really hard to believe.
 I thought for years probiotics were pure bullshit, until they changed my life.
 I do everything now without pain and eat without pain.
 So, for anyone out there doubting the power of these silly pills/chewables, I got a story to tell you.